 - Install the driver and launch the software.
 You should be able to locate a section dedicated to DPI settings, allowing you to see the DPI of your mouse.

-Note: Keep in mind that not every manufacturer and mouse has a dedicated driver software.
+Note: Not every manufacturer and mouse has dedicated driver software except on a gaming mouse.
 However, it’s worth checking in case you want to make personalized changes.